Writer Profile

 Akira Tanaka

-How can we mediate subjective "voiceless voices" that are submerged and scattered deep within society, create solidarity, and influence society?
+How can we mediate the subjective "voiceless voices" that are submerged and scattered in the depths of society, create solidarity, and influence society?
 How can this gain legitimacy in a mass society?
-In this book, I have attempted to reposition journalism practice from these perspectives.
+In this book, I have attempted to reposition the practice of journalism from these perspectives.

-While studying at Keio University, my interest lay in the fact that vague and personal experiences, such as developmental disabilities, were not being brought to the table for public discussion.
-I felt an increasing sense of discomfort that issues excluded within the value systems created by social structures were being discussed as isolated, specific cases.
-Instead, I felt a need for cross-sectional political practices where people facing various "difficulties in living" could interact and challenge society.
-With this awareness, I noticed a welfare program called "Heart Net TV," which is one of the case studies in this book.
-By using the term "difficulty in living" in an impactful way, the program attempts to express various subjective experiences as shareable and send a message to society.
+While I was a student at Keio University, my interest lay in the fact that ambiguous and personal experiences, such as developmental disabilities, were not being brought to the table for public discussion.
+I felt a growing sense of discomfort that issues excluded by the value systems created by social structures were being discussed in isolation as individual, specific matters.
+Instead, I felt there was a need for cross-sectional political practices where people facing various "difficulties in living" could interact with each other and challenge society.
+When I developed this awareness, I noticed a welfare program called "Heart Net TV," which is one of the case studies in this book.
+By using the phrase "difficulty in living" in an impressionistic way, it attempts to express various subjective experiences as something shareable and send a message to society.
 This book aims to re-examine journalism through such cultural practices.

-In the process, I also came to consider the legitimacy of journalism practice.
-Like the eugenics ideology seen in the Sagamihara stabbings at a care home for the disabled, the blueprint for liberation where "anyone can speak out to society" has been swallowed up by hegemonic platforms.
-As a result, what has come to the fore is not "what is right," but "what feels natural and plausible" (authenticity).
+In the process, I also came to think about the legitimacy of journalistic practice.
+As seen in the eugenics ideology surrounding the Sagamihara stabbings at a care home for people with disabilities, the blueprint for liberation where "anyone can speak out to society" has been swallowed up by hegemonic platforms.
+Consequently, the focus has shifted from "what is right" to "what feels natural and plausible" (authenticity).

-Faced with this "anything goes" situation, this book seriously considers the contradictions that arise when attempting a strategy of competing on the grounds of "authenticity" within the relationship between mass cultural practices and journalism.
+Faced with this "anything goes" situation, this book takes a serious look at the contradictions that arise when attempting to adopt a strategy of competing on the field of "authenticity," based on the relationship between popular cultural practices and journalism.

-Furthermore, I was fortunate to be able to publish this book with a grant from the Keio University Academic Publication Fund.
-I would like to express my gratitude for being able to publish my research results through Keio University, which has supported me in many ways.
+Furthermore, I was fortunate enough to publish this book with the support of the Keio University Academic Publication Fund.
+I would like to express my gratitude for being able to publish my research results through Keio University, which has helped me in so many ways.

 Akira Tanaka